Wayne DuMond: DuMond in the 2008 presidential campaign

 Initially, there was uncertainty about who had created the video.
 Due to its professional quality, some speculated that it was one of Huckabee's opponents, possibly John McCain.
-Within hours it was revealed that the video was created by 29-year-old Keith Emis, of Fayetteville, Arkansas, who said that he sought out Davidson and created the video after seeing her on television.

-Emis said that he made the professional quality video with "no expenses, save gas and video tapes, and used friends as volunteer help, including one with video production experience.
+Keith Emis said that he made the professional quality video with "no expenses, save gas and video tapes, and used friends as volunteer help, including one with video production experience.
 His uncle Donn Emis, a Fayetteville DJ, did the voiceover."

-The video's impact is not certain; Huckabee was already a long-shot candidate before the video was released, and continued to be very popular among social conservatives and southern Republicans generally, despite the fact that the South has most of the states with conservative criminal justice systems.

-Marriage & Children
+Marriage and children

 DuMond had six children and three wives.
 His second wife, Dusty, staunchly supported him throughout his imprisonment in Arkansas, but died in a car crash January 8, 1999, after the approval of his parole but prior to the approval of his release plan.

-His final wife, Terry Sue, met him while he was in prison in Arkansas, visiting him as part of a church group which supported his release from prison.
-During his parole, after he was widowed, they married and lived together in Missouri, where he committed his final crime.
+His final wife was Terry Sue.